lingthio/Flask-User/docs/source/data_models.rst

     # Setup Flask-User
     user_manager = UserManager(app, db, User)

-The ``active`` attribute is optional.
+The ``active`` property is optional.
 Add it if your application needs to disable users.
 Flask-User will not let users login if this field is set to ``False``.

 Flexible class name